Fairmount Park Family Handbook

 Fire drills, earthquake drills, and lock down drills are also practiced during the school year.
 Escape routes are posted in each instructional space in the building.

 The Falcon Flyer is our weekly electronic newsletter that goes home every Thursday.
 All important PTA and school information is contained in this newsletter.
 Hard copies are provided for families without email addresses.

-Several times throughout the school year, your child’s teacher may take his/her class on field trips.
+Throughout the school year, your child’s teacher may take his/her class on field trips.
 Field Trip Permission Forms will be sent home for parent/guardian’s signature and will indicate any fees needed for each field trip.
-When sending checks to school, please make them payable to Fairmount Park Elementary School Self-Help, unless otherwise specified.

 If the field Trip Permission Form isn’t returned to school, your child will remain at school that day.
 If your child is unable to attend a field trip, he/she will be placed into another classroom until his/her class returns.

 If you plan to chaperone a field trip, all volunteer paperwork and a background check must be completed prior to the day of the field trip.
 In a perfect world, volunteer paperwork will be completed by September 30th.
 Only parents/legal guardians are asked to chaperone.
 Other family members may be allowed to chaperone, only if the teacher is not able to get enough parent chaperones and that person has completed the volunteer paperwork.

 If you plan to drive on a field trip or chaperone, you must complete the volunteer approval process and complete a field trip chaperone form that the teacher will provide.